What are the chances of not getting a marriage license in Indiana?

 Answer:

-If it appears to the clerk of the circuit court that the two individuals do not have the right to obtain the marriage license, the clerk shall refuse to issue the license.
-After refusal, if the individuals request for the marriage license, the clerk shall certify the refusal to the circuit court and notify the individuals of the clerk’s actions.
+If the clerk of the circuit court believes that you do not have the right to obtain a marriage license, they will refuse to issue it.
+If this happens, you can request a review, and the clerk will certify the refusal to the circuit court and inform you of their actions.

-(d) The individuals who intend to marry are not liable for costs for any actions taken under this section.”
+Individuals seeking to marry will not incur costs for any actions taken under this section.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.